-Employer's name, address, and employer identification number.
-Use the preaddressed Form 940 mailed to you.
-If you must use a form that is not preaddressed, type or print your name, trade name, address, and EIN on it.
-If you do not have and EIN, apply for one on Form SS-4, Application for Employer Identification Number.
-If you do not have your EIN by the time a return is due, write "Applied for" and the date you applied for the number.
+Employer's name, address, and employer identification number (EIN).
+If you are not using a preaddressed Form 940, type or print your name, trade name, address, and EIN on the form.
+If you do not have an EIN, apply for one on Form SS-4, Application for Employer Identification Number.
+If you do not have an EIN by the time a return is due, write "Applied for" and the date you applied for the number.

-Questions A through C. The answers to the questions will direct you to the correct form to file.
-If you answered "Yes" to all the questions, you may file Form 940-EZ, a simpler version of Form 940.
-If you answer "No" to any of the questions or you are a successor employer claiming a credit for state unemployment contributions paid by the prior employer, complete and file Form 940.
+Questions A through C. If you answer "Yes" to all the questions, you may file Form 940-EZ, a simpler version of Form 940.
+If you answer "No" to any of the questions or you are a successor employer claiming a credit for state unemployment contributions paid by the prior employer, you must file Form 940.

 Final return.
-If you will not have to file returns in the future, check the box on the line below question C. Then complete and sign the return.
+If you will not have to file Form 940 or 940-EZ in the future, check the box on the line below question C and complete and sign the return.
 If you start paying FUTA wages again, file Form 940 or 940-EZ.